johnhaviland/mining_repos/README.md

   pip install requests pandas matplotlib seaborn wordcloud

-* Enter your personal OpenAI API key and GitHub tokens into the code where it says to.
+* Enter your personal GitHub token into the code ('TOKEN' variable).

 * Run all cells (or file if running in Python).
 BE PATIENT, the code will take about an hour (give or take) to mine the GitHub repo.

 (OPTIONAL)

-To use this code on a different GitHub repository, replace the information in the REPO_NAME variable with the information of the wanted repo.
+To use this code on a different GitHub repository, replace the information in the 'REPO_NAME' variable with the information of the wanted repo.